-Watching Tiktok and reading comments of people with noticeable differences, scars, or even some with not so straight teeth, for example, are bullied by keyboard warriors that are strangers…STRANGERS.
-People comment even when they seem to be quite perfect for making them feel small and giving them insecurity.
+Watching Tiktok and reading comments of people with noticeable differences, scars, or even some with not-so-straight teeth, for example, are bullied by keyboard warriors that are strangers…STRANGERS.
+People comment even when they seem to be quite perfect, making them feel small and giving them insecurity.

 I have even seen mothers crying because someone on TikTok or Instagram called their child or baby ugly.
 UGLY.
 How can you call a mother’s child that to her, let alone about a child?
 The moral decay of society, especially manners, is awry.

 Commenting on someone’s personal appearance in person is a big no too.
 Pointing out something as small as a pimple that is bothering them will ruin their day.
 Please don’t do it.

 In my divorce decree, since I am co-parenting with a narcissist, I had to make a provision in the child custody agreement because I did not want my daughter to be a victim of her own dad’s harsh judgments.

 When she was born, he commented how big her ears were and that they likely would be my “elf ears.”
 When I filed, I asked for the provision of “no negative comments or statements made about the child’s physical, mental or emotional being.”
 Yes, I had to put that in there because I want my child to be uplifted; she will deal with this harsh world already of judgment; she did not need it from her dad either.
 I made my most crucial manner court-ordered.